 - Fruit that has already been peeled.

-Also, avoid swallowing the water if you are swimming in lakes, rivers or swimming pools.
+Also, try not to swallow water if you are swimming in lakes, rivers or swimming pools.
 If you are visiting a farm, make sure that you wash your hands thoroughly after contact with animals and also before eating.

 The Chief Medical Officer in the UK advises that anyone who has immunodeficiency that affects a specific type of immune cell known as a 'T cell' should boil all their drinking water (even in the UK) to reduce their chance of infection.
 People with T-cell deficiency can include people with cancers affecting their blood, bone marrow or lymph cells and also people with HIV infection with CD4 counts less than 200.
 Ask your doctor if you think you may have a T-cell deficiency.